Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Application of the Algorithm in Legal Scenarios

 Generally speaking, choosing, for example, between a stronger balance for the negative or the positive class will depend on the respective consequences of misclassification (false negative and false positive predictions).
 As a result of prediction errors, individual and social costs arise, and legal norms may be violated.
 These costs and norms will differ widely depending on the deployment context.
-In the following, we review three examples in which different normative considerations may lead a decision maker to adopt varying weights for the respective accuracy and non-discrimination measures: recidivism prediction, credit scoring, and fair ranking according to the Digital Markets Acts (DMA).